 The goal of the Wild Aware Utah program is to create awareness throughout Utah that will foster new attitudes towards wildlife and motivate behavior changes in people, resulting in minimizing conflicts with Utah wildlife.

 Danger or nuisance?
-The first step in handling a conflict with wildlife is to learn more about the animal that is causing the problem.
+The first step in handling a conflict with wildlife is to learn more about common human-wildlife interactions and how to manage them.